lauren/pick-a-color/README.md

 ii) If you don't provide a `name` attribute, one will be added in the pattern "pick-a-color-INT."

-iii) You can change the class of your div, but make sure to match it in your JavaScript in the next step...
+iii) You can change the class of your `input`, but make sure to match it in your JavaScript in the next step and be aware that the class "pick-a-color" will be added regardless...

 3) Add this to your JavaScript somewhere after the DOM is ready.
 Make sure the class selector matches the class of your div: